Skip to content

 • Anyone producing recurring documents — proposals, reports, statements of work.

 Run a 60-to-90-day pilot with 10 to 20 of those users.
 Check the usage dashboard monthly, ask pilots to log what they stopped doing manually, then expand or trim with evidence in hand.
+If you run a smaller shop, our Microsoft 365 Copilot FAQ for small businesses answers the licensing and rollout questions we hear most.

 One pattern from our pilots worth stealing: adoption follows the calendar, not the license.
 People who blocked 30 minutes to set up Copilot in their actual workflow — recap every meeting, triage email each morning — kept using it.
 People who got a seat and a good-luck email quietly stopped after week two.
-Budget a little training time or expect to pay $30 a month for a novelty.
+Budget a little training time or expect to pay every month for a novelty.

 The catch nobody mentions: permissions